-After giving further effect to our sale of 1,400,000 shares of Class A common stock in this offering at the assumed public offering price of \$77.88 per share, which was the last reported sale price of our Class A common stock on the Nasdaq Global Select Market on January 22, 2021, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020 would have been approximately \$541.6 million, or approximately \$8.91 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.50 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of approximately \$68.97 per share to new investors purchasing Class A common stock in this offering.
-Dilution per share to new investors purchasing Class A common stock in this offering price per share after this offering from the assumed public offering price per share paid by new investors.
+After giving further effect to our sale of shares of Class A common stock in this offering at the assumed public offering price of \$ per share, which was the last reported sale price of our Class A common stock on the Nasdaq Global Select Market on , 2021, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020 would have been approximately \$ million, or approximately \$ per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of approximately \$ per share to new investors purchasing Class A common stock in this offering.
+Dilution per share to new investors purchasing Class A common stock in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed public offering price per share \$ 77.88 Historical net tangible book value per share as of September 30, 2020 \$ 9.84 Pro forma decrease in net tangible book value per share as of September 30, 2020 (2.43) Pro forma net tangible book value per share as of September 30, 2020 7.41 Increase in pro forma net tangible book value per share attributable to new investors purchasing shares of Class A common stock in this offering 1.50 Pro forma as adjusted net tangible book value per share after this offering Dilution in pro forma as adjusted net tangible book value per share to new investors in this offering \$ 68.97
+Assumed public offering price per share \$ Historical net tangible book value per share as of September 30, 2020 \$ \$ Pro forma decrease in net tangible book value per share as of September 30, 2020 Pro forma net tangible book value per share as of September 30, 2020 Increase in pro forma net tangible book value per share attributable to new investors purchasing shares of Class A common stock in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution in pro forma as adjusted net tangible book value per share to new investors in this offering \$

-Each \$1.00 increase or decrease in the assumed public offering price of \$77.88 per share, which was the last reported sale price of our Class A common stock on the Nasdaq Global Select Market on January 22, 2021, would increase or decrease, as applicable, our pro forma as adjusted net tangible book value as of September 30, 2020 after this offering by approximately \$1.3 million, or approximately \$0.03 per share, and would increase or decrease, as applicable, dilution to investors in this offering by approximately \$0.97 per share, assuming that the number of shares of Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase or decrease in the assumed public offering price of \$ per share, which was the last reported sale price of our Class A common stock on the Nasdaq Global Select Market on , 2021, would increase or decrease, as applicable, our pro forma as adjusted net tangible book value as of September 30, 2020 after this offering by approximately \$ million, or approximately \$ per share, and would increase or decrease, as applicable, dilution to investors in this offering by approximately \$ per share, assuming that the number of shares of Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares of Class A common stock we are offering.
-An increase or decrease of 1.0 million in the number of shares of our Class A common stock we are offering would increase or decrease, as applicable, our pro forma as adjusted net tangible book value as of September 30, 2020 after this offering by approximately \$73.2 million, or approximately \$1.04 per share, and would decrease or increase dilution to investors in this offering by approximately \$1.07 per share, as applicable, assuming the assumed public offering price per share remains the same, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 1.0 million in the number of shares of our Class A common stock we are offering would increase or decrease, as applicable, our pro forma as adjusted net tangible book value as of September 30, 2020 after this offering by approximately \$ per share, and would decrease or increase dilution to investors in this offering by approximately \$ per share, as applicable, assuming the assumed public offering price per share remains the same, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price and other terms of this offering determined at pricing.